BauplanLabs/from-zero-to-hero-data-camp-edition/README.md

 ### Step 0

 You need to set up your landing zone with some initial files, which is outside the scope of Bauplan (typically, your application will send events to S3 buckets through Kafka or similar mechanism).
-To simulate this step, we will add the csv files in the `data` folder to a public repo hosted by Bauplan and connected to our public sandbox - do [this](https://www.loom.com/share/9421861af03a4199bb1e75de16eb6ef8?sid=27e5689b-b43d-494d-a10c-96a438846bf1) for the three files in `data`, corresponding to three sample tables, `product_data`, `supplier_sku_lookup`, `supplier_sku_lookup`, and copy the S3 path that the app shows (this is were the files now are).
+To simulate this step, we will add the csv files in the `data` folder to a public repo hosted by Bauplan and connected to our public sandbox - do [this](https://www.loom.com/share/9421861af03a4199bb1e75de16eb6ef8?sid=27e5689b-b43d-494d-a10c-96a438846bf1) for the three files in `data`, corresponding to three sample tables, `product_data`, `supplier_sku_lookup`, `transaction_line_item`, and copy the S3 path that the app shows (this is were the files now are).
 Do not run the commands displayed there just yet!

 ### Step 1: landing to staging

 Once the data landed in S3, we move *from files to tables*, using a Git-like pattern (a.k.a.
-Write-Audit-Publish): we create a data branch to sandbox our operations and import the three source tables there, i.e. `product_data`, `supplier_sku_lookup`, `supplier_sku_lookup`.
+Write-Audit-Publish): we create a data branch to sandbox our operations and import the three source tables there, i.e. `product_data`, `supplier_sku_lookup`, `transaction_line_item`.
 For the `product_data` table for example, this looks like this (remember to replace the placeholders with your values):

 ```bash
 bauplan checkout main